What You Should Know About Lecanemab

 Ideally, early detection would require screening, like what is routinely done for various forms of cancer.
 However, most screening and diagnosis today is dependent on specialists like neurologists or geriatric psychiatrists and it’s not uncommon to wait six to nine months for an appointment due to a shortage of specialists.
 This represents a loss of valuable time for treatments such as lecanemab.
 Dementia already disproportionately affects Black Americans, Hispanic Americans, Asian Americans, and American Indian/Alaska Natives, among others, so these barriers to treatment and delays in accessing care could exacerbate existing disparities.
 Primary care providers need to be empowered to conduct adequate screening to ensure timely assessments and care.

-To achieve this goal, primary care practices at Hebrew SeniorLife and specialists at the Deanna and Sidney Wolk Center for Memory Health in Boston are working together to offer efficient care pathways to implement interventions as early as possible.
+To achieve this goal, primary care practices at Hebrew SeniorLife and specialists at the Wolk Center for Memory Health are working together to offer efficient care pathways to implement interventions as early as possible.
 The Wolk Center offers brain screening assessments to identify individuals with cognitive decline as early as possible, before they exhibit any symptoms, and enable early interventions if indicated.

 How can I get lecanemab?